ppy/osu-wiki/wiki/Ranking_Criteria/osu!/en.md

 -  **Use straightforward and easily understandable slider shapes.** New players may not understand how to follow more complex shapes.
 -  **Spinner recovery time should be at least 2 beats.** This is to ensure adequate time to click a hit object following a spinner.
 -  **Avoid spinners less than 3 beats.** Players need time to recognize that they have to begin spinning.
--  **Avoid fully covering slider reverse arrows with hitobjects within 3 beats of the reverse arrow being reached.** This gives players enough time to recognize the reverse arrow.
+-  **Avoid fully covering slider reverse arrows with hit objects within 3 beats of the reverse arrow being reached.** This gives players enough time to recognize the reverse arrow.
 -  **Avoid perfectly overlapping slider bodies within 3 beats of each other.** Doing so can cause sliders to be misread as a circle due to obscuring the slider body.
 -  **Ensure that your combos are not unreasonably short or long.** Combos should reflect patterns expressed in the song, such as bars of music or vocal/instrumental phrases.
 -  **Avoid overlapping hit objects with other elements of the default and beatmap-specific skins.** This refers to all elements that are part of the interface and can be skinned.